- Paypal. I will send an invoice to you through their site. You do not have to have a Paypal account to receive or pay an invoice.

 If you are unfamiliar with Paypal, there are three ways to send money.

-The second way is for me to send an invoice through Paypal to your email address or phone number tied to your Paypal account.
+The first way, and the way Paypal strongly urges/demands, is for me to send an invoice through Paypal to your email address or phone number tied to your Paypal account.
 I prefer invoices.
 Should I get a buyer that bails on me or should a tornado take me away to Oz (Alabama gets a lot of tornadoes), then the invoice is there to show the deal was legit and generally make the legal end of things much simpler.

 The third way is if the seller has buttons on the website.
 Paypal has an option to pay for the items in your virtual shopping cart usting a prepaid card, a debit card, or credit card.